Advance Passenger Information

 - check with the country’s consulate or embassy

-- visit the FCO travel advice website
+- check the travel advice for that country

 - contact your airline before you travel – ideally at the time of booking